tenstorrent/tt-bh-linux/README.md

 Use `tt-smi` to perform a reset: `tt-smi -r 0` resets device 0.
 If this is unsuccessful, a power cycle is recommended.

-### Help!
-The boot script hangs at `Writing rootfs to ...`
-This is a known issue on some systems.
-Give it a few minutes.
-This will be fixed in a future release.